getify/You-Dont-Know-JS/types & grammar/apA.md

 Host objects are critical to making our JS code work with its surrounding environment.
 But it's important to note when you're interacting with a host object and be careful of assuming its behaviors, as they will quite often not conform to regular JS `object`s.

-One notable example of a host object that you probably interact with regularly is the `console` object and its various functions (`log(..)`, `error(..)`, etc).
+One notable example of a host object that you probably interact with regularly is the `console` object and its various functions (`log(..)`, `error(..)`, etc.).
 The `console` object is provided by the *hosting environment* specifically so your code can interact with it for various development-related output tasks.

 In browsers, `console` hooks up to the developer tools' console display, whereas in node.js and other server-side JS environments, `console` is generally connected to the standard-output (`stdout`) and standard-error (`stderr`) streams of the JavaScript environment system process.